sourcegraph/about/blogposts/2022/monolith-microservices.md

 ### It's not about the journey

-When it comes to microservices migrations, it really is about defining your destination and getting there as quickly as possible with buy-in from all the critical stakeholders in your organization.
-The good news is that many organizations are or have already undertaken such migrations—just look at [all the responses to this tweet](https://twitter.com/beyang/status/1517569661650362368).
+When it comes to big refactors and migrations, it really is about defining your destination and getting there as quickly as possible—with buy-in from all stakeholders.
+The good news is that many organizations have already undertaken such migrations.
+These 5 elements for successful monolith-to-microservices migrations come from the collective experiences of some of the best engineering organizations we've worked with.
+There has clearly been [a lot of pain](https://twitter.com/beyang/status/1517569661650362368).
+Let's learn from it.

-Don't repeat the common mistakes.
-The journey doesn't have to be as long and painful if we learn from past experiences.

 ### More posts like this